Climate Change, Simply

 Melting glacial landforms, public domain photo from rawpixel.com, Creative Commons license (CC0 1.0).

 Warmer ocean and air temperatures cause ice to melt.
-Melting permafrost (frozen ground) and melting glaciers releases greenhouse gases.
+Melting permafrost (frozen ground) and melting glaciers release greenhouse gases.
 Those gases that were previously trapped could further speed up global warming.
 Ice melt causes sea levels to rise.
+Further, water expands as it warms.
+For each 1.8°F the global temperature rises, sea level rises almost 1.3 feet.

 Seas rose in the 19th century by half an inch.
 The 20th century saw almost 7 inches in sea level rise.
 In the first two decades of the 21st century, we’ve reached a rate of 12 inches per century, and it continues to increase.
 It will continue to spiral.
 Scientists expect another rise of 10 to 12 inches in just 30 years, by 2050.